 These tips will give you a good guide on prepping your child for studying abroad.
 Remember, you've prepared them well.
 What they don't know now, they'll learn.

-As an HSBC Jade client or a Premier customer, you'll have access to professional education consultants through HSBC.
+As an HSBC Premier customer, you'll have access to international education partners and professional consultants.
 They provide specialised services for elite US and UK boarding school and university admissions.
-Learn more about this on our overseas account opening page.
+For more details, please contact your Relationship Manager.